malmgrenola/rooster/README.md

 ### Test Administrator

-The site has an administrator section where site can be controlled.
+The site has an administrator section where the site can be controlled.

 The feature handles errors & success in the UI.